Listen to the intro podcast about Defending the Constitution!

 A strong American democracy values individual rights, the peaceful transition of power, and the neutral application of the law.

-The goal of the Civil Society Field Hearing is to actively oppose presidential actions that contradict these values while simultaneously building representative power for the future.
-Showcasing foundational documents is a formidable starting point.
+The goal of the Civil Society Field Hearing is to record and register civic feedback on presidential actions or policy impacts to support these values.
+It is a process bridge to institutions that also builds representative power for the future.
+Showcasing foundational documents is a strong and effective starting point.

 Article One: The People's Voice